 It’s more important than ever for non-traditional families to begin planning for the future.
 Non-traditional families include LGBTQ couples, as well as families undergoing gray divorces, blended families, stepchildren, multinational families, and children born through assisted reproductive technologies, referred to as ART, in a recent article titled “How to Plan for LGBTQ, Blended Families, Cohabitation, Other Nontraditional Families” from Financial Advisor.

-The key is having an estate plan prepared that is flexible so that last wills, trusts, and all documents reflect the non-traditional family very clearly and do not leave room for courts to make decisions.
+The key is having an estate plan, professionally prepared, that is flexible so that last wills, trusts, and all documents define the family very clearly and do not leave room for courts to make decisions.
 Here are a few new elements to consider:

 Gendered pronouns and definitions.
 Ideally, your estate documents should use specific names of individuals, not pronouns.
-We live in a fluid society and using pronouns could lead to unnecessary complications.
+Just using pronouns could lead to unnecessary complications.

 Recognize ART and its implications.
 If there are children conceived by ART, they need to be explicitly included as children of the family.
 DNA testing can result in a child inheriting assets from a parent they never knew.
 It may be wise to exclude biological children, parents or siblings who do not have a relationship with the family.

 Trust Protector/Trust Decanting.
 By including provisions that permit trusts to be decanted, that is, transferred from one trust to another, your estate planning attorney will create flexibility to allow a trust protector (a non-fiduciary appointment of a third party) to make changes.
 The selection of the trust protector is particularly important, as they could have a large impact on the overall plan.